wp-staging/wp-staging/readme.txt

 == Changelog ==

 = 2.4.9 =
+* New: Add new db table selection manager
 * Fix: Better warning notices before updating a staging site
 * Fix: Stop delete process if staging site has been deleted manually before
 * Fix: Log file folder does not have correct permission 0755